 This blueberry chia jam is primarily blueberry jam, with the addition of chia seeds.
 Not the other way around. 🙂

 - This isn’t the sweetest jam you’ll ever taste, rather it is fruit-centered and allows the fresh blueberry flavor to shine through.
-I love to pair it with almond butter on a toasted English muffin (pictured here).
+I love to pair it with peanut or almond butter on a toasted English muffin (pictured here).

 Blueberry Chia Jam